MA in Anthropology

 students removing turf from a field site

-The 36-credit Master of Arts in Anthropology program provides a grounding in the foundational concepts of the discipline: biological anthropology, sociocultural anthropology, linguistic anthropology and archaeology.
-MA graduates learn to synthesize diverse data about human beings, an increasingly valued skill in a variety of professions and academic settings.
+The 36-credit Master of Arts in Anthropology at George Washington University provides a grounding in the foundational concepts of the discipline: biological anthropology, sociocultural anthropology, linguistic anthropology and archaeology.
+Students may earn their degree in general anthropology or in one of three concentrations: international development, museum training, or health, science, and society.

 GRE scores are not required for application to the MA, MS and PhD programs and, if submitted with the application, will play no role in our departmental admissions decisions.
 The department of anthropology values building a thriving intellectual community that is diverse, equitable and inclusive.
 We do not consider GRE scores to be a valid predictor of intellectual promise — indeed we believe the GRE often promotes injustices that are contrary to our values.